Want trade secrets on making Dancesport, Country & Skate dresses?

 The Front

 The burgundy mesh on the bodice covers what I assume is burgundy lycra underneath.
-Tammy also used what is probably flesh color lycra underneath part of the burgundy mesh to help maintain a crisp, plunging, asymmetrical V.
+The dressmaker used what is probably flesh color lycra underneath part of the burgundy mesh to help maintain a crisp, plunging, asymmetrical V.

 (In the video I said it was flesh color mesh, but after seeing the images, I believe it's lycra.
-If Tammy had used a mesh insert, it would be more sheer and perhaps look like a better match even if it was the same color as the lycra.)
+If the dressmaker had used a mesh insert, it would be more sheer and perhaps look like a better match even if it was the same color as the lycra.)

 Check out this blog post featuring June, an ice dancer who makes her own dresses and dyes the mesh to match her skin tone.